Team sports are vital to our children’s development, teaching:

 We charge a tryout fee in order to cover our facility, staff, equipment, and logistics costs; we do not make money from holding tryouts.
 Charging a tryout fee also helps ensure that everyone who attends tryouts is serious about making a team at NorCal, and helps keep the tryout process transparent for everyone.
 As an added benefit, anyone who registers for tryouts will receive free attendance to our Pre-Tryout Open Gyms.

 Two reasons: (1) We’re required to report USAV membership numbers during our tryouts.
 In return, USAV provides us with insurance and helps us make sure players are eligible to try out and play for our teams.
-(2) We’re hoping that you’ll put that membership to good use, whether you make a NorCal team or not (see below).
+(2) We’re hoping that you’ll put that membership to good use, whether you make a NorCal team or not.

 Please register for tryouts and email us with a short introduction and film of your son playing.
 This must happen prior to